ethereum/portal-network-specs/ping-extensions/extensions/type-2.md

 # History Radius Payload

-A specialized radius payload for the history network which contains field for how many ephemeral headers the node holds.
+A specialized radius payload for the legacy history network which contains field for how many ephemeral headers the node holds.

 Ping and Pong Payload
 ```python